Forest Hill High School

 Forest Hill High School is a public high school located in Jackson, Mississippi, United States.
 It serves students from grades 9–12, and is part of the Jackson Public School District.
 The current principal is Torrey Hampton.

 Demographics

 A total of 1,136 students were enrolled in Forest Hill High during the 2006–2007 school year.
 The gender makeup of the district was 51% female and 49% male.
 The racial makeup of the school was 96.39% African American, 2.90% White, 0.35% Hispanic, and 0.35% Asian.

 Gifted Education/Open Doors

 Gifted courses in grades 9–12 are offered based upon funding and teacher units provided by the state.
 Currently, Forest Hill High School is the only high school in the Jackson Public School District to offer gifted courses in English/language arts.

+History

+Located on 46 acres Forest Hills sits on the original site since 1915.
+It is the Oldest Consolidated School in Jackson, Mississippi whose origins begin in the 1800s.

 Feeder pattern

 The following schools feed into Forest Hill High School.